nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_1.md

 **A) Use the pangeo binder.** This is a good option if you don't have access to a Unix/Linux computer.

-- Click the button below to launch the binder environment (you need to open it in a separate tab!).
+- Click the 'Launch binder' button below to launch the binder environment (you need to open it in a separate tab!).
 It will take a few seconds to build:

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/nih-cfde/training-snakemake-binder/stable-binder)